For a comprehensive description on Groups and Groupings, see the recording of the eLearning 101 session on Groups and grouping in LEO.

 A 'Grouping' is a collection of Groups.
 By using Groupings, you are able to make an activity only available to one particular Group of students, and not available to any of the others.
 To do this, the Group must be added to a Grouping, then the activity made available only to that Grouping.

-One metaphor which is used to summarise the difference between Groups and Groupings in LEO is:
+One example that may be used to distinguish between uses of Groups and Groupings in LEO is:

 Settings for groups and groupings are selected both at the unit and resource/activity settings level.
-Note: You must enable groups at the unit level, before you are able to make use of them at the activity/resource level.
+Note: You must enable groups at the unit level before you are able to make use of them at the activity/resource level.
+To learn more please read our LEO Guide: How to enable groups at the unit level.